tristandelemos/ME405_TermProject/README.md

 # ME405_TermProject
 Created by Tristan de Lemos, Trenten Spicer, Rees Verleur

 We have created a turret that fires a projectile after taking a picture and taking aim at the warmest spot from the picture.
 The purpose of this device is to be able to aim and fire a turret autonomously.
-It's inteneded use is for security or defense contracting, so that whenever a foreign object is detected the turret will fire.
+It's intended use is for security or defense contracting, so that whenever a foreign object is detected the turret will fire.

 ## Hardware Design Overview

+INSERT PHOTO OF TURRET

 ## Software Design Overview